Baesian-Balancer/installation-instructions/README.md

 **Uninstall conda environment**:

-`conda remove --name bb --all` verify it is removed with `conda env --list`
+`conda remove --name bb --all` verify it is removed with `conda-env list`

 Install Gym
 ----